 - Consider your risk as a DDoS target at IT systems and Voice gateways

-Your voice servers are running one of Linux, Unix, VxWorks or Windows so you need to treat them all as IT infrastructure.
-They are often integrated with authentication services, CRM, email and call center software.
+Your voice servers are running one of Linux, Unix, VxWorks, or Windows so you need to treat them all as IT infrastructure.
+They are often integrated with authentication services, CRM, email, and call center software.
 Remember that the ultimate prize for most bad actors is creating chaos or stealing corporate data on other business systems.
-Bring the same IT discipline to your VoIP security practice so as not to be the weakest link that intruders choose to gain access into the enterprise.
+Bring the same IT discipline to your VoIP security practice so as not to be the weakest link that intruders choose to gain access to the enterprise.

 Minimize the Risk: #3 Partner with a Communications Service Provider (CSP)